Locietta/Locietta/README.md

 - First programming language for me: C (and VB, Lua unseriously)

-- 🌱 I'm currently learning Python/C++ for NLP and Machine-Learning
+- 🌱 I'm currently learning C++ for Computer Graphics and doing some interesting things

 - ⭐ Dreaming to be an individual **Game Developer**